xcarpentier/developers.scalingo.com/markdown/index.md

   }'
 ```

-Returnes 402 Payment Required if user is not allowed to create a new app.
+Returns 402 Payment Required if user is not allowed to create a new app.

 ```json
 {